heyheyhello/voko/notes.md

 ---

-You don't need to use an for children.
+You don't need an array for children.
 In fact, an interesting minimization for code would be removing them all.
 Arrays make sense for `.map()`, or functions and components that return an array of children (yes,you _can_ return an array of children unlike React/Preact).
 You might be inclined to never use them